ABOUT THE TRAIL

 - Lyda Bay | 6 km (3.73 miles)

 The Casque Isles Trail is classified as a difficult trail.
 The casual hiker need not worry, many sections of the trail are moderate in difficulty.
+See our Trail Difficulty Classification below for more information.

 There are also a number of unofficial campsites along the trail for visitors wanting to spend the night and enjoy the beauty of Lake Superior, its ruggedly pristine coastlines and the enchanting stars of the trail’s dark skies.